mchklt/LMOJAWIB-ofppt-langues/README.md

 ## Note

-**you Attain 100% completion progress in frensh B2 level for just $7.
-Support our efforts with the price of a coffee.**
+**You attain 100% completion progress in frensh B2 level for just $7.
+Support our efforts with the price of a coffee.
+DM @[mchklt](https://web.facebook.com/mchklt.m001x)**